Preferences and Trends (PAT) Survey

 A separate set of PAT Survey graphs will compare fellows’ responses with those of in-practice ASRS members; a link to those graphs will be posted on this webpage in the coming weeks.

-A PAT Survey supplement—with complete 2022 survey results and trending data, and an expert roundtable discussion—will be mailed with the fall issue of Retina Times.
+A PAT Survey supplement—with complete 2022 survey results and trending data, and an expert roundtable discussion—was mailed in early October with the fall issue of Retina Times.

 A look at the story behind the PAT Survey